LeToNode/Play2.0-CN-doc/Scalajson.md

     def writes(u: User): JsValue = JsObject(Nil) //unmarshalling to JSValue is covered bellow }
 ```

-given this, one can parse an incoming JSON to a User like this:  ```play.api.libs.json.parse(incomingJSONstring).as[User]```
+given this, one can marshall an incoming JSON string into a User case class like this:  ```play.api.libs.json.parse(incomingJSONstring).as[User]```

-it's also possible to pattern match on JsValue in cases where the underlying JSON type is not homogenous (say a JSON Map with different JSON type values) or one wants to manage the object creation.
+it's also possible to pattern match on JsValue in cases where the underlying JSON type is not homogenous (say a JSON Map with different JSON type values) or if one wants to manage the object creation.

 ```scala
  val data = Map("newspaper" -> Map("url"->"http://nytimes.com","attributes"-> Map("name"->"nytimes", "country"->"US","id"->25), "links"->List("http://link1","http://link2")))